15 Popular Brand Logos That May Soon Disappear

 Cream of Wheat

 Cream of Wheat has one of the most well-known logos in the breakfast aisle, but the image of the smiling chef has a darker history than you might think.
 When the cold cereal launched in the 1890s, its mascot was a Black chef named Rastus, a racist caricature that appeared in minstrel shows.
 In the 1920s, the breakfast brand removed the image of Rastus and replaced it with one based on a photo of a Black Chicago chef named Frank White.
 Still, critics say the brand didn’t go far enough to eliminate the offensive stereotype, and that the subtext of the image is still there.
 In June, B&G Foods, the maker of Cream of Wheat, announced it would review its packaging.
-For more supermarket branding facts, don’t miss these 10 food logos have sneaky hidden messages.

 The Washington Redskins